 In the latest year of data available for drugged driving (2009), the National Highway Traffic Safety Administration found alcohol in 32 percent of deadly traffic accidents.
 Other drugs, in comparison, were present in about 18 percent of deadly traffic accidents.
-(About 37 percent of drivers killed in an accident weren't tested for drugs, though.)
+(Drivers weren't tested for drugs in about 37 percent of fatal traffic accidents, though.)

 Again, some of this is a matter of access.
 If other drugs were as easily available as alcohol, they could cause more deadly traffic accidents than they do today.

 But it's not really disputed that alcohol is one of the most dangerous drugs on the road.
 Columbia University researchers previously found alcohol increases the risk of a traffic accident 13 times over, while other drugs double to triple the risk and the detection of marijuana in particular less than doubles the risk.